Ermile/Saloos-Addons/README.md

 Changelog
 =========
+ * Version 4.1.3: use account library for signup
  * Version 4.1.2: do not redirect for developers!
  * Version 4.1.1: fix mainsite redirect for old sites and for mainsite!
  * Version 4.1.0: redirect to mainsite if set in option